senhafathimaa/ELK-Host-Based-Intrusion-Detection-System/README.md

 This project demonstrates the successful implementation of a Host-Based Intrusion Detection System using Suricata and the ELK Stack.
 By combining packet inspection, centralized log management, and interactive visualization, the system provides real-time visibility into network activity and helps identify potential security threats.
 It highlights the practical integration of open-source cybersecurity tools to build an effective monitoring and incident analysis platform.

 ---
+Disclaimer:

+This project was conducted strictly in a legal and controlled lab environment for educational purposes only. t

 ## Author

 **Senha Fathima**
+cybersecurity student

 Cybersecurity Project – Host-Based Intrusion Detection System Using the ELK Stack and Suricata